-28 Squiggly red underlines.
+294 Squiggly red underlines.
 Nearly every line of my code had errors.
-Null pointers, incompatible types, undefined variables, Gradle sync errors: I had encountered them all.
+Null pointers, incompatible types, undefined variables, Gradle sync errors-I had encountered them all.
 It was February 2024, my freshman year, and we had ten minutes to take the field for our First Tech Challenge (FTC) League Finals.
 My heart pounded as keys clattered beneath my flying fingers.
 My code was broken, and for the finals, it had to work.
 The merciless clock ticked away, and with seconds to go, I finally compiled the code.
 There was no time to test, hardly any to breathe.
 We took the field, and my finger hovered over the play button.
 Time paused.
 The buzzer sounded, and I pressed play.
 Success.
 In two minutes and thirty seconds, we won.

 Seven months earlier, I didn't know what a variable was.
-I was fully into music, and programming was yet to cross my radar.
+I was fully into music, and programming wasn't even on my radar.
 When my friend started a robotics team, I joined on a whim.
-It was that abrupt decision that started my journey into robotics.
+My journey began with a Google search.
 Progress was painstakingly slow; it took me two full months to make a motor turn.
 But gradually, I became hooked.
 Like a sponge, I absorbed everything: tutorials, documentation, and even Stack Overflow threads.
 Eventually, I taught myself enough Java to become a functional FTC programmer.

 As the season progressed, we became a competitive team, and my knowledge was expanding in parallel.
 On that competition day, something just clicked.
-It wasn't the win that truly made me happy.
-It was the realization that my own code produced tangible outputs.
-At that very moment, I knew that I wanted to continue working in a STEM field, and I was ready to keep coding on.
+The joy I experienced wasn't just from our robot picking up and scoring pixels, but from seeing my code produce tangible results.
+In that moment, I'd found my calling.
+I was no longer just a high school student; I was a STEM student, and I was ready to see where my code could take me.

 But that readiness was tested in September 2024.
-Somewhat naively, I decided to build a machine learning model to predict gait patterns in Parkinson's Disease for my sophomore-year Science Fair project.
-The only problem is that I had no clue how.
+Somewhat naively, I committed to building a machine learning model to predict gait patterns in Parkinson's Disease for my sophomore-year Science Fair project.
+The problem?
+I had no clue how.
 So I dove in: Python syntax, NumPy arrays, signal filtering, feature extraction, and model architectures.
-I had entered unfamiliar territory, and each concept I learned brought new confusion.
+I had entered unfamiliar territory, and each concept brought new confusion.
 After two months of relentless reading, coding, and debugging, I managed to transform raw sensor data into a working classification model.
 Somewhere between the first error message and the final 96% accuracy, I had begun to absorb a new discipline.